nextgearcapital/dcos-vagrant/README.md

 ## Why Python and not Bash?
 I know there's a lot of subprocess calls, but I wanted this to be relatively cross-platform.

+## Can I help?
+Sure!
+Pull Requests are most welcome!
+I recently decided to get back into Python so if you have any suggestions for improvements or see anything I've done that's a big no no, feel free to let me know or submit a PR.
+Thanks!